An Initialization-free Quantum Algorithm for General Abelian Hidden Subgroup Problem: Preliminaries

 The Quantum Fourier Transform (QFT) is a core primitive in quantum algorithms for HSP.
-In this subsection, we review the QFT over finite abelian groups and the notion of the coset state when a subgroup $H$ of a finite abelian group $G$ is given.
+In this subsection, we introduce the QFT over finite abelian groups and describe its action on coset states.